simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 One of the key advantages of Linux is its **robustness**.
 Linux systems are known for their **stability and security**.
 They are less prone to crashes and vulnerabilities compared to other operating systems.
 This makes them an ideal choice for organizations that require a reliable and secure access control solution.

 Customizability is another factor that makes Linux a popular choice.
-Linux distributions offer a wide range of options and configurations, allowing organizations to tailor the access control mechanisms to their specific needs.
+Linux distributions offer many options and configurations, allowing organizations to tailor the access control mechanisms to their specific needs.
 From choosing the right access control model to fine-tuning permissions, Linux provides the **flexibility required** to meet the unique requirements of different organizations.

 Also, the **open-source nature** of Linux ensures transparency and enables security professionals to audit the code for vulnerabilities.
 This means that any security flaws can be identified and fixed quickly, **reducing the risk** of unauthorized access and data breaches.

-Additionally, Linux has a **large and active community** of developers and users who contribute to its ongoing development and support.
+Also, Linux has a **large and active community** of developers and users who contribute to its ongoing development and support.
 This means that organizations using Linux systems for access control can benefit from a wealth of knowledge and resources.
 They can seek assistance from the community, access documentation and tutorials, and stay up-to-date with the latest security best practices.

 ## Steps to Implement Least Privilege Access Control on Linux